1.00 / AMA PRA Category 1 CreditTM 1.00 / AANP Contact Hour

 Global Education Group (Global) requires instructors, planners, managers and other individuals and their spouse/life partner who are in a position to control the content of this activity to disclose any real or apparent conflict of interest they may have as related to the content of this activity.
 All identified conflicts of interest are thoroughly vetted by Global for fair balance, scientific objectivity of studies mentioned in the materials or used as the basis for content, and appropriateness of patient care recommendations.

-Faculty Presenter Eve Van Cauter, PhD Professor; Department of Medicine Section of Endocrinology, Diabetes and Metabolism The University of Chicago Chicago, IL
+Contributing Faculty Eve Van Cauter, PhD Professor; Department of Medicine Section of Endocrinology, Diabetes and Metabolism The University of Chicago Chicago, IL

 Dr. Cauter discloses the following: Consultant/Independent Contractor: Philips Respironics

 Patrick J. Strollo, Jr., MD Professor of Medicine Magee-Womens Hospital Pittsburgh, PA

 Dr. Strollo discloses the following: Consultant/Independent Contractor: Inspire Medical Systems, Jazz Pharmaceuticals, ResMed, Philips Respironics, Emmi, Itamar Medical, NFL, Belluscura Grant/Research Support: Inspire Medical Systems, Jazz Pharmaceuticals, PinMed Honoraria: Medscape

 Terri Weaver, PhD, RN Dean and Professor of Nursing University of Illinois at Chicago College of Nursing Chicago, IL

 Dr. Weaver discloses the following: FOSQ Instrument Licensing Agreement: Philips Respironics, Nyxoah, ResMed, ImThera Medical, Jazz Pharmaceuticals, Bayer AG, NightBalance